sachajw/task-B/README.md

 In order to run the tests, just type ```nox``` in the route and it will go through the ```test``` session and the ```linting``` session.
 Nox uses ```noxfile.py``` for all its session and confiugration.
 You will see to sections one for test and one for linting.

+## Phone a friend!
+* Write a script to automate your tests and static code analysis tools checks, that can run before starting up your development server on localhost.
+* If there is any failure, your server should not start up.

 **:heartpulse:LoveYourCodies**